-MASS if it is described as a mass flow rate (default is CONCEN).
+Type CONCEN if pollutant inflow is described as a concentration, MASS if it is described as a mass flow rate (default is CONCEN).

-Mfactor the factor that converts the inflow's mass flow rate units into the section (default is 1.0 - see example below).
+Mfactor that converts the inflow's mass flow rate units into the project's mass units per second, where the project's mass units are those specified for the pollutant in the [POLLUTANTS] section

+(default is 1.0 - see example below).